oliviakaroliina/greenhouse_gas/README.md

+# Greenhouse gas

+This project was made as a part of Software Design course in Tampere University in 2022.

+The description of this project and our design decisions can be found in designDocument.pdf-file.

 Our prototype can be found in SWprototype.fig-file or via link: https://www.figma.com/file/YQP2Zdg7Dgiq0HZ0DKzxoL/Untitled?node-id=0%3A1

-Our design decisions can be found in designDocument.pdf-file.

 The environment required to run the application is QT Creator version 6.1.1 or higher and the compiler for C++.